 Yes.
 For each part in all of the Steps, there are at least 3 versions.

-During Step One, each part of which will be automatically graded by the online software (a “learning management system” called Schoology), if you don’t get at least 34 of the 40 questions right (20 of the 25 for Part 8), you will be encouraged to take a second version after going over what you got wrong and doing some extra study.
+During Step One, most of which will be automatically graded by the online software* (a “learning management system” called Schoology), if you don’t get at least 34 of the 40 questions right in each of Parts 1-7, or 20 points out of the 27 possible for the 17 questions in Part 8, you will be encouraged to take a second version after going over what you got wrong and doing some extra study.
 (The software will tell you the correct answers for the questions you missed.)
 If needed, you’ll have still another opportunity with the third version.